cog-imperial/entmoot/docs/index.rst

 **What does that even mean?**

-You define a black-box function :math:`f` and ENTMOOT will try to find an optimum of :math:`f` in a iterative Bayesian spirit, that means it uses currently available knowledge about good and bad points (*exploitation*) and explores unseen regions in the search space (*exploration*).
+You define a black-box function :math:`f` and ENTMOOT will try to find an optimum of :math:`f` in an iterative Bayesian spirit.
+That means it uses currently available knowledge about good and bad points (*exploitation*) and explores unseen regions in the search space (*exploration*).

 **How does ENTMOOT work?**